 Swindell previously suggested that the album might end up taking its title from his current Reason to Drink Tour, which shares its name with a song on the record: "It's kind of a fun, country-anthem song," Swindell explains of "Reason to Drink."
 "Maybe it'll be a single, maybe it won't be, but it would be a cool album title."
 However, Swindell stressed at the time that the final decision had not yet been made -- and, on June 1, he revealed that his new album would instead be called All of It.

 All of It is due out on Aug.
 17. It is available for pre-order in various bundles via Swindell's official website.

 Swindell has yet to release cover art for his upcoming project.
 The Boot will update this story as more details emerge.

-Michael Carter, who produced Swindell's first two albums, will again produce his upcoming project.
+Michael Carter, who produced Swindell's first two albums, will produce All of It.
 Although the production credits and band will remain the same, Swindell indicates that there will be a shift in production style, which is apparent in the stripped-down single that has already been released.

 "Break Up in the End" is the only the second of Swindell's nine singles that the singer didn't write (the first was his previous single, "Stay Downtown").
 However, that doesn't make the song any less special to him, Swindell says.

 "I've had relationships along the way that had more "Ain't Worth the Whiskey"-type endings, and then there were some like this," he shares.
 "Those are the hard ones.
 You still think the world of each other, it just isn't gonna work out."